izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Faq.md

   functionality as a remote execution platform, and require a storage backend for intermediate and final artifacts.

-We want Unreal Engine to allow developers to focus on making awesome products, and fast, reliable iteration is a key component of the golden path that lets that happen.
-Sharing battle-tested infrastructure that works well with the Engine and has proved valuable at Epic reduces the barrier to entry for other teams.
+By sharing the infrastructure that supports up our internal dev teams, we hope to remove more of the busywork that is needed for teams to collaborate successfully.

 ## Will I need to deploy Horde to use Unreal Engine?

-No, Horde is not intended to be hard requirement to use Unreal Engine, but it has been valuable for Epic and we believe it can be valuable for other teams too.
+No. Horde is not intended to be hard requirement to use Unreal Engine, but it has been valuable for Epic and we hope it can be valuable for other teams too.

 ## Do I have to deploy Horde to the cloud?